agilosoftware/objeq/README.md

 ## Things Worth Mentioning

-Objects and Arrays need to be 'Decorated' in order to be queryable.
+Objects and Arrays need to be 'Decorated' in order to yield dynamic queries.
 The result of such decoration is always an Array of Items, even if only a single Object was passed to the `$objeq()` function, so you have to be careful to retrieve the first Item in the result if you want to modify it:

     var items = $objeq({name:'William'}); // -> [{name:'William'}]
     var will = items[0];